DIY ESR Meter: Everything You Should Know About a DIY ESR Meter

 In this section, a single-supply approach requires you to provide a virtual ground reference throughout the ESR meter.
 So, in this stage, a conventional three-terminal voltage regulator (at the input) supplies a +5v bus.

-On the other hand, the -5v bus gets its supply from a dandy component that dishes out a DC voltage equal to the magnitude (but with a reversed polarity) to the input.
+On the other hand, the -5v bus gets its supply from a dandy component that dishes out a DC voltage equal to the magnitude (but with a reversed polarity) of the input.

 How it Works